Ruby Cruz: Career

 Ruby Cruz was born to actor and musician Brandon Cruz and Liz Cruz, an entrepreneur.
 Cruz grew up in Los Angeles, California, and began auditioning for film and television roles in high school.
 She studied theater at DePaul University before dropping out to pursue her acting career.

 In 2018, Cruz played the younger version of Lizzy Caplan's character, Annie Wilkes, in Castle Rock.
 Cruz received praise from TVLine for the way she captured Caplan's physicality.
 In 2020, Cruz appeared in season 10 of Blue Bloods.

 In 2021, Cruz appeared as Jess Riley in the HBO drama series Mare of Easttown.
 Later that year, Cruz was cast as Kit Tanthalos, the first openly lesbian Disney princess, in the television series Willow.
 She took over the role from friend and Mare of Easttown costar Cailee Spaeny, who dropped out due to scheduling conflicts.
 The show, which premiered in November 2022, acts as a sequel to the 1988 film of the same title.

 In 2023, she appeared alongside Rachel Sennott and Ayo Edebiri in Bottoms as Hazel Callahan, a co-founder of a high school fight club for girls.
 In 2024, she joined the cast for the third season of The Sex Lives of College Girls as Ash.
 In 2025, she starred in The Threesome, a romantic comedy film.
+In 2026, she joined the cast of the Elden Ring film, a live-action adaptation of the game of the same name.
+It is set for a March 2028 release.